Published by Melville House on September 20, 2016

 Trainwreck is broken down into three sections.
 First, she discusses why we love a good trainwreck.
 Why do we love to build women up only to tear them down?
 And why do we do this to women more than men?
 Think about it – no one uses the term “trainwreck” to describe male celebrities.
 In fact, David Foster Wallace and Sylvia Plath were in the same treatment center, but Wallace is revered for having overcome it while Plath succumbed to it, despite similar fates.
 Similarly, men are forgiven for raping and beating women while women are condemned for getting drunk and wearing a skirt that’s too short or (gasp!) having a sexual life.
 In other words, their choices aren’t about passion-fueled moments, but a concerted effort to sabotage themselves, so they deserve what’s coming.

 Obviously, I don’t believe this last part is true but I have definitely judged my fair share of trainwrecked celebrities.
 I remember when the Monica Lewinsky scandal broke.
-I was 15 and she seemed so old to me – so old that she should have known better than to sleep with a married man and clearly lacked a moral compass.
-Plus, that’s what the media told me to think.
+I was 15 and she seemed so adult to me and the media’s relentless attacks on her were inescapable.
 As an adult, I see things much differently, but it does speak volumes about how the media and where you are in your own life can shape how you view those splashed on magazine covers.
 In an effort not to be one-sided, Doyle also delves into Clinton’s own battles with how people perceived her long before she decided to run for president.
 Casting blame aside, both women have been subjected to unspeakable commentaries and I’m impressed that either woman has the will to keep moving forward.
 (You may want to check out this article by Doyle about Clinton and the trainwreck culture).

 Second, she discusses how a trainwreck is built, from their rapid rise to success to their equally swift downfall.
 But what Doyle points out is that the women we condemn to trainwreck status are actually the feminists of their time.
 Billie Holliday, Mary Wollstonecraft, Marilyn Monroe, Princess Diana, Whitney Houston, and the Bronte sisters were all considered to be trainwrecks, and yet today we consider them pioneers in their own way – only in death are they redeemable.
 There are also different standards depending on your race, background, and personal relationship choices.
 White women, Doyle points out, can’t be sexual without drawing ire (think Kim Kardashian), while Black women can’t be anything but (think Nicki Minaj).
 And God forbid you date outside of your “class” (think Britney Spears).What if trainwrecked celebrities were actually the feminists of their time? @SadyDoyle explores this & more in #trainwreck.
 Click To Tweet